leangjia/blender_docs/trunk/blender_docs/manual/about/contribute/patch_commit.rst

 #.
 Please check if the Documentation project is assigned in the tag's field in order to notify
    the team of your patch.
    You can also :ref:`contact <contribute-contact>` the team over the mailing list or :ref:`blender-chat`.
 #.
-They will review your patch and let you know about any changes you could make,
+They will review your patch and let you know about any changes you could make.
-   or commit the patch if it is accepted.
+   If there is no issue, your patch will be accepted and then committed by the team of your patch.
 .. note::

    If your patch includes changes to or additional images,